Space (The X-Files): Broadcast and reception

-"Space" premiered on the Fox network on November 12, 1993, and was first broadcast in the United Kingdom on BBC Two on November 17, 1994.
+"Space" premiered on the Fox network on November 12, 1993.
 The episode earned a Nielsen household rating of 6.5 with an 11 share, meaning that roughly 6.5 percent of all television-equipped households, and 11 percent of households watching TV, were tuned in to the episode.
 A total of 6.1 million households watched this episode during its original airing.

 The episode—reportedly Carter's least favorite—was very poorly received.
 Frank Lovece, in his books The X-Files Declassified, called it "perhaps the series' dullest, least suspenseful episode", citing the spectral antagonist's "highly unclear motivations".
 Keith Phipps, writing for The A.V.
 Club, reviewed the episode negatively, rating it a D+.
 He felt that the episode's special effects were "pretty decidedly unscary", and that the episode's premise was confusing and "a little tasteless" in its treatment of the Challenger disaster.
-In a retrospective of the first season in Entertainment Weekly the episode was similarly derided, being rated a D- and described as "one dead hour".
+In a retrospective of the first season in Entertainment Weekly the episode was similarly derided, being rated a D− and described as "one dead hour".
 Matt Haigh, writing for Den of Geek, reviewed the episode negatively, feeling that it was "nothing much to write home about", and that the episode's antagonist was "distinctly unimpressive, lacking any true sense of menace or intrigue".